-The end product of cellular respiration, produced through glycolysis, the citric acid cycle, and oxidative phosphorylation, is exactly 38 molecules of ATP.
+The end product of cellular respiration is exactly 38 molecules of ATP.
 That is a pretty good payout for one molecule of glucose.

 Cellular respiration takes place in three steps:

-Redox reactions are an important source of energy—in fact, redox reactions happen during all kids of combustion reactions, such as the burning of methane to heat a stove or the heating of gasoline to make a car run.
-In biology, redox reactions are common and extremely important, like during cellular respiration.
+Redox reactions are an important source of energy and happen during all kinds of combustion reactions, such as the burning of methane to heat a stove or the heating of gasoline to make a car run.
+In biology, redox reactions are common and extremely important, such as during cellular respiration.

 In fact, cellular respiration is one of the processes that allows us to stay warm and cozy in our skin.
-Heat released from theses funky reactions is what keeps our bodies a constant temperature, even when it's chilly outside.
+Heat released from these funky reactions is what keeps our bodies at a constant temperature, even when it's chilly outside.

-In cellular respiration, glucose (C6H12O6) is oxidized in a series of steps that release energy, little by little.
+In cellular respiration, glucose (C6H12O6) is oxidized in a series of steps that releases energy little by little.
 The electrons that glucose loses as it's oxidized are picked up by NAD+ or FAD2+ molecules that act as electron carriers.
 In redox terms, glucose is oxidized, and the NAD+ and FAD2+ molecules are reduced to form NADH and FADH2.

 During oxidative phosphorylation, the last molecule in the chain to accept an electron is called the terminal electron acceptor.
-In organisms that breathe oxygen, such as our lovely human selves, oxygen is the terminal electron acceptor, and is therefore reduced in the whole process.
+In organisms that breathe oxygen, such as our lovely human selves, oxygen is the terminal electron acceptor; therefore, it is reduced in the whole process.